Union County Common Pleas Court

 Rules And Terms of Court

 The court features three terms – the January Term, May Term, and September Term.
 All of the terms start on the first business days of those months at precisely 9AM.
 The regular hours for court sessions are from 9AM to noon and from 1PM to 4PM Monday through Friday.
 They do not hold sessions on legal holidays designated by the state.
 The judge may modify the hours in the event of special circumstances that dictate it.

 The Court Process For A Typical Felony Case

 All cases are different, but the way they go through Union County Common Pleas Court is generally the same.
 As the court sees felony cases, the first step is generally the grand jury hearing.
 In that hearing, the grand jury will decide whether there is probable cause to believe you committed a felony.
 If the answer is ‘yes’, the grand jury issues an indictment to notify you that you have been charged.
 After receiving your indictment, you will attend an arraignment.
 At the arraignment, you will plead either guilty, not guilty or no contest.
 Your case is then scheduled for a status conference.
 Before the status conference, your attorney should obtain discovery from the prosecutor and provide the prosecutor with reciprocal discovery.

-We have experience in working with clients in the Union County Common Pleas Court, and we can help you navigate through your case, from start to finish.
-Our practice is focused on representing clients charged with DUI / OVI, vehicular homicide, and vehicular assault.
-For more information about us, please see our profile, and for more information about our practice, please see the firm overview.
-You can also read reviews from our clients and results from past cases on this website.
-If you review the information and would like to schedule a consultation, you can call us at 614-717-1177 or you can EMAIL US .
+The Dominy Law Firm has experience working with clients in the Union County Common Pleas Court, and we can help you navigate through your case, from start to finish.
+Our practice is focused on representing clients charged with DUI/OVI, vehicular homicide, and vehicular assault.
+For more information about our firm, please see the ‘About Us’ page of this website.
+This site also has review reviews from our clients and results from past cases.
+If you review the information and would like to schedule a consultation, you can call us at 614-717-1177 or you can complete a CONTACT FORM.
 Our fees are on the high end, but the initial consultation is free.